 Supports Dolby and DTS, and connects to most home theater stereos, home theater processors or receivers.

 This website displays data from third party public sources.
 We do not endorse or disapprove of any products presented here.
 The data presented is for information purposes only.
 We can't guarantee correctness and completeness of all the data presented here, and therefore will not accept liability for any issues arising from usage of this data.
 All Trademarks and Copyrights belong to their respective owners.
-This website is an Amazon Affiliate.
+As an Amazon Associate this website earns from qualifying purchases at no extra cost to you.